 John and Lisa were married at St. Charles in Bloomington in 2000 and went on to have two daughters, Anna and Lucy.
 John was a much beloved and devoted father and husband.
 The family loved walking their dogs, cycling, and traveling together.
 John also took great glee in chasing squirrels out of his bird feeders, relished making his morning coffee, and loved telling dad jokes.
 He had a great appreciation for music, from Led Zeppelin to Anna Wrasse, and he was learning to play guitar.
 John possessed a relentless desire to make the world a better place and loved keeping up with news, listening to National Public Radio and reading the morning paper.
 He loved nature and had a particular fondness for the Rocky Mountains.
 His zest for life and concern for others was unparalleled.

-In 2008 Dr. Wrasse returned to Bloomington and began his Pediatrics practice with Southern Indiana Pediatrics (now Riley – IU Health) where he had done clinical rotations as a medical student.
+In 2008 John returned to Bloomington and began his Pediatrics practice with Southern Indiana Pediatrics (now Riley – IU Health) where he had done clinical rotations as a medical student.
 John first worked in the Bedford clinic, where he learned much from his mentor Dr. George Sorrells.
 John then moved to the Arlington Road clinic in Bloomington upon its opening.
 In 2012 John began teaching clinical pediatrics to students in the IU School of Medicine, and in 2017 he was promoted to Adjunct Clinical Associate Professor of Pediatrics.
 John loved working with students and treasured the opportunity to pass on what he had learned.
+In 2020 John was awarded an IU Health Values in Action award.
+In 2021 he was awarded a Faculty Teaching Award by the IU School of Medicine.
 Throughout John’s career he was a tireless resource for his patients and strove to help them achieve health in every way.
 He had boundless energy, patience and compassion for the children he served.